- Discover CSUB

 - Forgetting to list the college: Obtain the Federal School Code for the college you plan on attending and list it along with any other schools you’ve applied to attend.

 - Forgetting to sign and date: If you're filling out the paper FAFSA, be sure to sign it.
-If you're filing online, be sure to obtain your personal identification number (PIN) available on the Federal Student Aid PIN website.
-Your PIN is your electronic signature.
+If you're filing online, be sure to obtain your FSA ID# available at the Federal Student Aid ID website.
+Your FSA ID# is your electronic signature.
 If you apply online, you can also print the signature page, sign it, and send it in.

 - Sending in a copy of your income tax returns: You do not need to include a copy of your tax returns with your FAFSA.
 Any information sent with your FAFSA will be destroyed.
 In addition, do not write any notes in the margins of your FAFSA.